Ellissquires/BookingGo/README.md

 Note: this requires python version >= 3.6

-## Getting started
+## Running the script
-In order to search the BookingGo API the TaxiSearch CLI exposes a search command which takes 5 parameters, the parameters are *pickup_lat* *pickup_lng* *dropoff_lat* *dropoff_lng* *max_passengers*.
+In order to search the BookingGo API the TaxiSearch CLI exposes a search command which takes 5 parameters, the parameters are *pickup_lat*, *pickup_lng*, *dropoff_lat*, *dropoff_lng* and *max_passengers*.
 In addition to this the empty flag (--) must be passed as an additional parameter to tell typer that arguments in the form `-x` should be treated as negative numbers and not flags.
 An example search command along with the output produced can be seen below.
 In addition to the base 5 paramaters the `--json` flag can be passed which converts the output into a json format, this will be interfaced with the REST API in part 2.

 ```
-cd TaxiSearch
 python TaxiSearch.py search -- 51.470020 -0.454295 51.507351 -0.127758 5
 ```